SimoGira/FloydWarshall/FloydWarshall/README.md

 # How to Compile and Execute #

-### Make sure to set the right gpu architecture for your device in CMakeLists.txt
+> Note: Make sure to set the right gpu architecture for your device in CMakeLists.txt

 ```cpp
 mkdir build